Cimpress-MCP/LambdaWrap/readme.md

 ## Contributing

 We appreciate contributions.
-Fork the repository and come up with a pull request.
-Thank you!
+If you would like to contribute, please fork the repository, branch off master into a feature branch, then open a pull request.
+Thanks in advance!

 We will focus the development of LambdaWrap on lowering the initial costs of setting up a multi-environment supported deployment pipeline for AWS Lambda based services.